fqnchina/fqnchina.github.io/_pages/about.md

 /
 <a href="https://github.com/FreeButUselessSoul/bokehdiff" target="_blank">codes</a>

-- The first novel lens blur rendering method that achieves physically accurate and visually appealing outcomes, with the help of generative diffusion prior.
+- The first neural lens blur rendering pipeline based on pretrained diffusion priors.
+- A diffusion framework with only one inference step that achieves outstanding quality compared with previous methods, especially in regions where depth prediction fails.
 </div>
 </div>